 5th place: 500 CHF

-2. We invite the winners of the second round to present their solutions at the 8th OpenSky Symposium at EUROCONTROL in Brussels in October/November 2021.
+2. We invite the winners of the extended second round to present their solutions at the 9th OpenSky Symposium at EUROCONTROL in Brussels in October/November 2021.
 Free registration and travel grants for one individual of each winning team will be provided (only in case of an in-person event, all subject to COVID-19-related travel restrictions and developments).

 3. Besides the invitation to submit a paper/presentation to the OpenSky Symposium, the organizers may invite the top teams to co-author any publications that we are planning to write in respect to this competition.

 After the terrific results of the first round, we expect that the best teams will perform better than a RMSE of 1000m for the second round as well, despite the harder challenge.

 Thus, the following conditions apply: